-Guidelines for evaluating the combined assurance of linked identities (AARC-G031)
+Guidelines for the evaluation and combination of the assurance of external identities (AARC-G031)

 Rationale Be sure that the user is a single natural person, and have a simple way to ban users that share their account for policy/AUP violation.
 RAF requirement The "I'm a person" statement is meant to meet one of the four requirements for asserting the value unique of the ID component: the "User account belongs to a single natural person" [RAF].
 Enforcement The "I'm a person" statement itself cannot prevent bad actors and misbehaviour, but it gives a solid ground for banning or suspending malevolent or careless users.
 Failure to confirm the statement will prevent the user to access the Infrastructure.
 Short name im_a_person